in accordance with Art. 28 GDPR

 (6) Deletion of personal data after order completion

-After termination of the Principal Agreement, the Processor shall delete or return all the personal data processed on behalf of the Controller to the Controller after the end of the provision of services relating to processing and delete existing copies, provided that the deletion of these data does not conflict with any statutory storage obligations of the Processor.
+After termination or expiry of the Principal Agreement, the Processor shall delete or return all the personal data processed on behalf of the Controller to the Controller after the end of the provision of services relating to processing and delete existing copies, provided that the deletion of these data does not conflict with any statutory storage obligations of the Processor.
 The deletion in accordance with data protection and data security regulations must be documented and confirmed upon request to the Controller.

 Sect.
 8 Monitoring rights of the Controller

-(1) The Controller shall be entitled, after prior notification in good time and during normal business hours, to carry out an inspection of compliance with the provisions on data protection and the contractual agreements to the extent required, either himself or through third parties, without disrupting the Processor's business operations or endangering the security measures for other Controller and at his own expense.
+(1) The Controller shall be entitled, after prior notification in good time and during normal business hours, to carry out an inspection of compliance with the provisions on data protection and the contractual agreements to the extent required, either himself or through third parties, without disrupting the Processor’s business operations or endangering the security measures for other controllers and at his own expense.
 Controls can also be carried out by accessing existing industry-standard certifications of the Processor, current attestations or reports from an independent body (such as auditors, external data protection officers or external data protection auditors) or self-assessments.
 The Processor shall offer the necessary support to carry out the checks.